la-ots/pelican/docs/foundation/agency-theming.md

   </div>
 </div>

-In the same way, using brand green-styled buttons as the go-to buttons will also cconfuse the user.
+In the same way, using brand green-styled buttons as the go-to buttons will also confuse the user.
 The user will see the brand green buttons everywhere.
 But what happens when you need a success button?
-The meaning of the success button, to indicate something affirmative, would be be lost.
+The meaning of the success button, to indicate something affirmative, would be lost.

 <div class="px-4 mb-5">
   <div class="row">